Semaphore in C

 Named Semaphore

-POSIX named semaphore APIs we use in this lab are shown in the below table.
-You can look up manual pages for details of these functions.semaphore.cshows how to use these functions to create, operate and remove named semaphore.
+POSIX named semaphore APIs we use in this lab are shown in the table below.
+You can look up the manual pages for details. semaphore.c shows how to use these functions to create, operate and remove named semaphore.
 Try it and make sure you understand it.
-Note that programs using the POSIX semaphores API must be compiled with -pthread to link against the real-time library.
+Note that programs using the POSIX semaphores API must be compiled with -pthread to link against the library.
 So you need compile semaphore.c like this:

 /*semaphore.c*/